- Mission 1: Understand what differentiates this small, wealthy Gulf country from others in the region (ACCOMPLISHED);

 - Kuwait were ill-prepared to put up any sort of resistance themselves.
 There was no perceived need to invest heavily in national defence at that time, even with high standards of living.
 Saddam Hussein could essentially walk right in through an open door, and then keep on walking (towards Saudi Arabia).
 All the seized assets and strategic access to the Arabian Gulf were very enticing prizes indeed.

-- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah.
+- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with state control and their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah who had just established a contested national assembly in 1990 after four years of a dissolved parliament, that triggered a political crisis.
 Iraq may have been convinced that many Kuwaitis would welcome a ‘liberation’ of sorts; which turned out not to be the case.

 Iraqi Brutality vs. Kuwaiti Resistance